input-output-hk/essential-cardano-content/content/article/astarter-introducing-a-framework-for-merge-staking-protocol-rewards.md

 In regards to the second stage of the ISPO Merge Staking Protocol rewards, there is a two-step process to earning AA through Merge Staking as follows;

-1) Delegation of ADA to Astarter AA1 or an MSP pool, This is ADA delegated to earn Cardano protocol staking rewards or other rewards depending on the chosen pool.
+1) Delegation of ada to Astarter AA1 or an MSP pool, This is ada delegated to earn Cardano protocol staking rewards or other rewards depending on the chosen pool.

 2) Staking AA in the Astarter staking ecosystem, the Astarter staking ecosystem is multifaceted in that it has different rewards and incentives specific to each core product which adds to the AA token utility.

-The combination of 1) ADA delegated and 2) AA Staked in the steps above is a combined requirement for Merge Staking AA rewards.
+The combination of 1) ada delegated and 2) AA Staked in the steps above is a combined requirement for Merge Staking AA rewards.
 Merge staking AA rewards come on top of any delegation or staking reward in 1 and 2 above.

-While the exact formula is not as simple as ADA Delegation + AA Stake, the combination of the two produces a computation of a virtual stake.
+While the exact formula is not as simple as ada Delegation + AA Stake, the combination of the two produces a computation of a virtual stake.

 `AvgStake x N = Virtual Stake`

 `AvgStake` is the average amount of AA the user has staked within the Astarter ecosystem.

-`N` is the sum of multipliers and includes a merge staking multiplier incremental to the combined ADA delegation to Astarter AA1 or an MSP pool and AA stake within the Astarter ecosystem.
+`N` is the sum of multipliers and includes a merge staking multiplier incremental to the combined ada delegation to Astarter AA1 or an MSP pool and AA stake within the Astarter ecosystem.

 This adaptive approach allows for additional multipliers to increase the Virtual Stake and subsequent AA rewards earned; for example, early participation, duration, NFT, or Multi Token multipliers.